How to make a code contribution#

 This duplication of names can get very confusing when working with pull

-changes due to other contibutions before your contributions are merged in.
+changes due to other contributions before your contributions are merged in.

-As a result, you should never do any work in your master
+As a result, you should never do any work in your main

 A full git tutorial is beyond the scope of this document but this list

 git commands you are likely to encounter in contributing